HMoana/Shopping-Easy/README.md

 ### **Purpose**

-The purpose of this project is to use the ReactJS tool context API to develope state management on the front-end.
+The purpose of this project is to use the React tool Context API to develope state management on the front-end.

 ### **Built with:**